Cat-Ching's Divine Will

 so they're a nice target to hunt to level up if you weren't able to hunt a Cave Mamel earlier.

-The final floor with Froggos is 7F, so combined with strong Dragon type monsters appearing soon,
+The final floor with Froggo is 7F, so combined with strong Dragon type monsters appearing soon,

-it's recommended to rush stairs to conserve Gitan starting from 7F or 8F.
+it's recommended to rush to the stairs to conserve Gitan bags starting from 7F or 8F.

 7-10F